florisherman/midea_connector/README.md

 ## Acknowledgments

-- This project uses the library of  https://github.com/mac-zhou/midea-msmart
+- This project uses the library of https://github.com/mill1000/midea-msmart
-- checkout the author for more of his work  https://github.com/mill1000/midea-msmart